There’s nothing more refreshing than an ice-cold popsicle on a hot day.

 These popsicles are fruity, minty goodness on a stick and they’re a healthy snack!
 It’s a win-win-win.

 Just the smell of coconut alone evokes images of white sand beaches, palm-lined shores, and fruity summer cocktails with teeny paper umbrellas by the pool.

 And even if you’re nowhere near a tropical island this summer, you can still enjoy these Coconut Pineapple Popsicles.

 This popsicle recipe also includes a touch of fresh cilantro for an unusual kick.

 But eating clean and popsicles for breakfast?
 Generally, not so much.
 But yes, with these breakfast pops made with Shakeology.

 This recipe combines the goodness of Shakeology, crunchy whole-grain cereal, and fresh fruit for a pretty well-rounded part of your morning meal!

-Our Chocolate Peanut Butter Popsicles blend the latter two made-in-heaven flavors into ice-cold pops that taste like a peanut butter cup on a stick — without the truckload of fat and sugar to weigh you down.
+Our Chocolate Peanut Butter Popsicles blend the latter two made-in-heaven flavors into ice-cold pops that taste like a peanut butter cup on a stick.

 If you love berries, these mixed berry fruit popsicles are for you.